What is Worm Farming? - An overview about the history and the basics of recycling with earthworms!

 While they digest it they richly enhance its fertility values, improve its water holding consistency and deposit their droppings known as "worm castings" usually close to the surface of their living space.

 is quicker and less labor intensive than the traditional composting process and produces fantastic organic fertilizers.
 Vermiculture can be done nearly anywhere.
 You canset up small worm bins under kitchen sinks or in store rooms of apartment dwellers.
-Bigger domestic bins serve small and large families and home owners.
+Bigger domestic bins serve small and large

 Commercial sized solutions are set to work on farms, landfill sites or service big hotels.